swissmanu/pattern-matching-with-typescript/README.md

 All code examples used in this article are available along with a [Jest](https://facebook.github.io/jest/) test suite in a complementary Github repository: https://github.com/swissmanu/pattern-matching-with-typescript

-Further I would like to thank [@dbrack](https://github.com/dbrack) and [@mweibel](https://github.com/mweibel) for proofreading and reviewing this article during its making.
-Thanks guys! ❤️
+Further, I would like to thank [@dbrack](https://github.com/dbrack) and [@mweibel](https://github.com/mweibel) for proofreading and reviewing this article during its making.
+Thank you, guys! ❤️